OSSEC HIDS Content Pack

 The following content pack is available for use with a Graylog Illuminate license and Graylog Enterprise or Graylog Security.
 Contact sales to learn more about obtaining Illuminate.

-OSSEC HIDS is an open-source security platform that provides comprehensive endpoint security, including file integrity checking, rootkit detection, and policy monitoring, across Linux, Windows, and macOS systems.
-This content pack is designed to extract, normalize, and enrich OSSEC findings for more effective analysis and monitoring.
-It parses OSSEC HIDS logs into structured fields and adds useful context such as event categorization (e.g. authentication).
-This parsing enables faster search, correlation, and dashboard creation across diverse environments.
+The OSSEC HIDS Processing Pack is designed to extract, normalize, and enrich OSSEC findings for more effective analysis and monitoring.
+It parses OSSEC HIDS logs into structured fields and adds useful context like event categorization (e.g., authentication).
+This enables faster search, correlation, and dashboarding across diverse environments.

 Requirements

-• Graylog 7.0+ with a valid Enterprise license.
+• Graylog 7.0.0+ with a valid Enterprise license

 Supported Versions